WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

    :alt: interpolation_example
    :align: center

-Since much of the work when setting up a simulation does not involve the actual simulation itself but controlling the robot and specifying its path a :class:`ToolPath`s class was set up to simplify this process.
+Since much of the work when setting up a simulation does not involve the actual simulation itself but controlling the robot and specifying its path a :class:`ToolPath` class was set up to simplify this process.
 A single :class:`ToolPath` object encapsulates a path for the robot's position, orientation as well as tool activation (that is to say if the tool is active at a given point of the path).
 Using an iterator interface the :class:`ToolPath` can be iterated over to get the next position and orientation of the robot: